Ubuntu: I am because we are

 Leapfrog Traditional Models

-While wealthy nations spend decades trying to reform industrial-era schools, developing countries can build 2050-ready learning environments immediately.
+Developing countries can build 2050-ready learning environments immediately.

 Close the Global Skills Gap

-Target: Address the $8.5 trillion annual cost of skills mismatches
+Target: Address the $8.5 trillion annual cost

 Expand Framework Portfolio

-Target: Release 5+ comprehensive frameworks by 2030
+Target: Release 5+ frameworks by 2030

 Build Global Community

-Target: Create vibrant ecosystem of schools sharing innovations
+Target: Create vibrant ecosystem

 Demonstrate Cost-Effectiveness

-Target: Document $500M+ in collective savings across implementing schools
+Target: Document $500M+ in savings

 Track total cost of ownership vs. commercial alternatives.
-Measure outcome improvements vs. cost increases.

 Drive Policy Impact

-Target: Influence education policy in 10+ developing countries
+Target: Influence policy in 10+ countries

 Our Global Reach